Fund for the Promotion of Innovation in Agriculture (i4Ag)

 Multipliers such as international cooperation projects, companies, public organisations and research institutions apply lessons learned from innovation partnerships that have received support.

-i4Ag is a fund that promotes innovations in the agriculture and food sector, focusing on the five key areas of mechanisation, digitalisation, renewable energy, research and extension and cooperation with the private sector.
+i4Ag is a fund that promotes innovations in the agriculture and food sector, focusing on the six key areas of mechanisation, digitalisation, renewable energy, research and extension, cooperation with the private sector and agricultural policy.
 Innovation refers to interventions that change existing routines or introduce new ones.
 Examples include digital, technical, organisational, administrative or financial products, processes, services, technologies and business models.
 The fund casts a wide net in its search for innovations and is not restricted to a specific region, technology or value chain.

 Innovations are identified, evaluated and selected through targeted networking or competitions.
 The goal is to initiate innovation partnerships with private and public organisations in order to pilot their innovations, develop them further in practice and adapt them to local contexts.